 10. Respondent may give notice that he does not oppose petition

-The respondent may, at any time, give notice that he does not intend to oppose or further oppose the petition by serving notice thereof, in writing, signed by the respondent or his solicitor, on the Master at the Central Office, and on the petitioner or his solicitor.
+The respondent may, at any time, give notice that he does not intend to oppose or further oppose the petition by serving notice thereof, in writing, signed by the respondent or his solicitor, on the Court at the Central Office, and on the petitioner or his solicitor.

 On such notice being served, the Court or a Judge may make an order in the terms of the prayer of the petition on the ex parte application of the petitioner.